brockk/brockk-io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a biostatistician specialising in Bayesian and early-phase trial methodology at UCB.
+I am a biostatistician specialising in Bayesian trial methodology at AstraZeneca.
 I have experience in cancer and non-cancer clinical trials.
 I have authored several methodology papers and conducted the analysis for several trial results publications.
 I write statistical software.
-By honourary association, I contribute to a MSc module on early phase trials at the University of Birmingham and supervise PhDs on trial methodology.
+By honourary association, I supervise trial methods research at the Cancer Research UK Clinical Trials Unit at the University of Birmingham.